gephi/gephi/README.md

 ### Requirements

-- Java JDK 7 or 8 with preferably [Oracle Java JDK](http://java.com/en/).
+- Java JDK 8.
+Note: Gephi does not currently work with JDK newer than 8.
+Work needs to be done yet in order to support newer java versions.

 - [Apache Maven](http://maven.apache.org/) version 3.2.2 or later